School Psychology Overview

 Applicants should have completed undergraduate statistics with a grade of B or higher and some coursework related to either experimental psychology or research methods.

 "School psychologists work with students in elementary and secondary schools.
 They collaborate with teachers, parents, and school personnel to create safe, healthy, and supportive learning environments for all students; address students' learning and behavior problems; improve classroom management strategies or parenting skills; counter substance abuse; assess students with learning disabilities and gifted and talented students to help determine the best way to educate them; and improve teaching, learning, and socialization strategies.
 They also may evaluate the effectiveness of academic programs, prevention programs, behavior management procedures, and other services provided in the school setting."
 (Occupational Outlook Handbook 2006-2007) For more information on the occupation of school psychologist visit www.nasponline.org

-It varies.
-One example; For 2017 the NYC Department of Education Salary for a School Psychologist (for those with a Master’s degree) was $63,722.00 ***.
-The contract for the position of school psychologist in the NYC school system and most other districts is based on a ten month school year with July and August off. (***Psychologist and Social Workers Salary Schedule)
+It varies by district, contract, settlements, etc. One example: For 2017 the NYC Department of Education Salary for a School Psychologist (for those with a Master’s degree) was $63,722.00 ***.
+The contract for the position of school psychologist in the NYC school system and most other districts is based on a ten month school year. (***Psychologist and Social Workers Salary Schedule)